Utkarsh731/python-interview-coding/README.md

 q23.
 Write a code to print the right angle triangle of stars(mirror).

 q24.
 Write a code to print the right angle triangle of stars(mirror opposite).

+q25.
+Write a code to print the right angle triangle of numbers.